Coronavirus visitors insurance

 This article focuses primarily on how the coronavirus is taken into consideration in international travel insurance plans such as travel medical insurance, visitors insurance, and travel insurance for persons traveling internationally to the U.S. and other countries.
 There are some situations where coverage is available, and others where it is excluded.
 If you’re traveling or considering travel now, you need to be aware of how it could affect your plans.

 The CDC confirmed the first case of Coronavirus Disease 2019 (COVID-19) on Jan 21, 2020.
 After that date, the types of coverage available in new travel insurance policies purchased becomes limited.

 Coronavirus and Travel Insurance

 An outbreak of the 2019 novel coronavirus, called COVID-19, occurred in the city of Wuhan in central China in December 2019.
-Since then, it has spread to more than 175 countries, has infected nearly 600,000 people, and has caused more than 25,000 deaths.
+It has since spread around the world causing major outbreaks.
 On March 11, 2020, the World Health Organization made the assessment to characterize COVID-19 as a pandemic.
-Everyone is looking for answers as the number of people infected with COVID-19 grows every day.
+The number of confirmed cases worldwide continues to climb and everyone is looking for answers as the number of people infected with COVID-19 grows every day.

 COVID-19 can spread rapidly from person to person.
 Common symptoms of the 2019 novel coronavirus are similar to flu or pneumonia type symptoms; it can infect the lungs and cause more serious symptoms such as fever, cough, and difficulty breathing.
 Anyone experiencing these symptoms should obtain medical care.
 At this time, there is no vaccine available to prevent catching the virus.

-Prior to that, as of March, 26, 2020, the Centers for Disease Control and Prevention (CDC) has issued Level 3 Travel Health Notices for the following countries:
+Prior to that, as of March, 26, 2020, the Centers for Disease Control and Prevention (CDC) had issued Level 3 Travel Health Notices for the following countries:

 - China (Jan 6)